 Have you ever heard of Champion/Challenger?
 If you are in the Financial Services industry, chances are you have and you might even have used this technique.
 If not, I wouldn’t be so sure you have.

-In a nutshell, the idea is to compare two or more strategies in order to promote the one that performs the best.
+In a nutshell, in champion/challenger, you compare two or more strategies and promote the one that performs the best.

-When your decision logic implements regulations or contracts, the business rules are pretty much defined in stone, and very little is left to interpretation.
-But when you are making decisions as to what product you should recommend, or which transaction is most likely fraudulent, or how much you should increase an account’s credit limit, there is no right or wrong business rules.
-You have to deal with some degree of uncertainty.
+With regulations or contracts, your business rules are pretty much set in stone and very little is left to interpretation.
+However, when you are making decisions like product recommendations or credit limit increases, there is no one right answer.
+In these cases, you have to deal with some degree of uncertainty.
 Should you target users based on age or type of smartphone?
 Should you set your threshold here or there?

-In order to know which strategy performs the best, whether it is a simple threshold update or a completely new approach, you have to actually try them in real life.
-Although business rules make it easy to switch from one strategy to another, swapping from your Production rules to the new strategy might introduce a level of risk that is not reasonable… It might also be tedious and biased to try one strategy, then another, then another sequentially… Not to mention the inconsistent behavior as seen from the outside…
+In order to know which strategy performs the best, you have to actually test them in real life.
+Business rules make it easy to switch strategies.
+Even so, swapping them in production may introduce a level of risk that is not reasonable… It may also be tedious and biased to try one strategy, then another, then another sequentially… Not to mention the inconsistent behavior as seen from the outside…

 After minutes, days or weeks, you have gained enough evidence that one of the challengers is doing much better than the others, and promote it as the new champion.
 You may want to create new variants to compete against it once again.